meezlung/social-media-scraper/README.md

 ## scraper
-scraping twitter and instagram using selenium [firefox browser]
+scraping twitter and instagram using selenium without using twitter api [firefox browser]

 ## twitter